 Limoux hosted the Tour twice, on both occasions as a departure place.
 In 2011 the race went to Montpellier, where Mark Cavendish sprinted to victory, while Luis León Sánchez won the Limoux-Foix stage in 2012.

-Time bonuses of 10, 6 and 4 seconds are awarded to the first three riders on the line in the 15th stage of the 2019 Tour de France.
+Time bonuses of 10, 6 and 4 seconds are awarded to the first three riders on the line.
+Plus, the Mur de Péguère summit also serves mentioned time bonuses.

 Another interesting read: results/race report 15th stage 2019 Tour de France.